State RTAP Programs

 State RTAP funds are often used to provide transit driver training in customer service, defensive driving, and emergency preparedness, for example, as well as workshops and conferences for transportation managers in their state.
 The state RTAP programs can also fund scholarships for transit system personnel to attend national transit-related conferences.

-Based on survey feedback and input from state RTAP managers, National RTAP began hosting networking webinars to facilitate discussion of common challenges and the sharing of resources and best practices among state RTAP managers.
-Below are video recordings of the webinars that have taken place, as well as PDFs of the presentations and any accompanying handouts.
+Based on survey feedback and input from state RTAP managers, National RTAP began hosting Peer Roundtables to facilitate discussion of common challenges and the sharing of resources and best practices among state RTAP managers.
+Visit our Peer Roundtables and Chats webpage to learn more.